 - deciding to change to Postgres part way through (though that was fairly trouble free)

 - and probably a bit of perfectionism.

-In terms of visual design, I'm reasonably pleased -- though there are quite a few places that could do with a designer's eye.
+In terms of visual design, I'm reasonably pleased — though there are quite a few places that could do with a designer's eye.
 And as for end user experience, I can't really say yet.
 I've tried to slim down the interface and make the pages a bit simpler than they were before, but some new features, especially 'tagging', have added more things back in.
 [Edit 2017 - the site has had several major visual revamps since this article was written].

 Unfortunately, after installing and playing around with twill, I never got around to writing tests with it, partly because of the pain of having to write setup code.
 I know that other Djangoers have done good work here, but with time constraints this was the first thing to go.
-I did, however, write tests the parts of the system which could be decoupled easily from the view functions -- in particular most of the bbcode parser was developed in a test driven manner, which worked very well.
+I did, however, write tests the parts of the system which could be decoupled easily from the view functions — in particular most of the bbcode parser was developed in a test driven manner, which worked very well.
 [Edit 2017 - I now used django-functest for functional tests]

 With these in place (25 lines of code), my class for generating the feed for new message board posts, for example, looks like this:

 class PostFeed(CCIWFeed): template_name = 'posts' title = "CCIW message boards posts" ## This is called by CCIWFeed.items() def modify_query(self, query_set): return query_set.order_by('-posted_at')[:POST_FEED_MAX_ITEMS] def item_author_name(self, post): return post.posted_by_id def item_author_link(self, post): return add_domain(get_member_href(post.posted_by_id)) def item_pubdate(self, post): return post.posted_at

 (Plus there are two templates to support this).